-This BBQ chicken meatballs recipe calls for braising meatballs in barbecue sauce to get tender and juicy chicken meatballs packed with flavor.
-Make the BBQ sauce ahead of time or use your favorite store-bought bottle, and you’ve got dinner in 30 minutes.
+This BBQ chicken meatballs recipe calls for braising chicken meatballs in barbecue sauce to get tender and juicy meatballs that are packed with flavor.
+Make my sweet and tangy BBQ sauce ahead of time or use your favorite store-bought sauce, and dinner’s ready in 30 minutes.

 Many homemade meatballs and meatloaf recipes start out with a standard ratio of one pound of meat to one egg and one half cup of breadcrumbs.
-This ratio is a great taking off point for your own variations.
+This ratio is a great place to start for your own variations to make any type of meatball.

 Pick a ground meat or a combination of meats.
 Add garlic or green onion for flavor and maybe some vegetables or nuts to give texture.
 Add in some spices.